Our new podcast says F! It! to foreign policy as we know it

 In other words, it’s a must-listen for anyone looking to learn more about feminists and First Nations approaches to foreign policy directly from those most in the know.

-Catch up on the episodes already released – featuring interviews with ANU academic and Research Fellow in Indigenous Diplomacies James Blackwell, IWDA’s Alice Ridge, Chair of the UN’s Expert Mechanism on the Rights of Indigenous Peoples Dr Sheryl Lightfoot and Australia’s inaugural Ambassador for First Nations People Justin Mohamed – and make sure to subscribe to be the first to know when the next episode it out!
+Catch up on the episodes already released – featuring interviews with ANU academic and Research Fellow in Indigenous Diplomacies James Blackwell, IWDA’s Alice Ridge, Chair of the UN’s Expert Mechanism on the Rights of Indigenous Peoples Dr Sheryl Lightfoot and Australia’s inaugural Ambassador for First Nations People Justin Mohamed.
+The final episode with former Aboriginal and Torres Strait Islander Social Justice Commissioner, June Oscar AO was released on May 7, 2024.
+Listen to all episodes of F!
+It! now.

 • SHARE